cysouw/diathesis/text/c09_adverbials.md

 :::

 ::: ex
 a.
-Ich rede über dein Benehmen. \
+Ich rede über dein Benehmen.
+b.
 Ich rede darüber, dass du dich gut benommen hast.
-b.
+c.
 Ich rede dein Benehmen gut.
 :::

 Many verbs occur with different resultative preverbials.
 However, the new accusative object always relates to the same prepositionally marked role.
 For example, the verb *reden* 'to talk' [@next a] can be combined with many different resultatives, like *gutreden, kleinreden, schönreden* and *totreden*.
 However, all these verbs promote the role marked by *über* in the intransitive (i.e. the content of the talk).
 Similarly, with *drücken* 'to press' [@next b] there are resultatives like *festdrücken, kaputtdrücken, plattdrücken* that all promote the *auf* prepositional role (i.e. the object to which the pressure is applied).
 A final example is *beten* 'to pray' [@next c], for which both *freibeten* and *gesundbeten* promote the *für* prepositional role (i.e. the addressee of the prayer).
 These examples suggest that each verb has a preferred role for the resultative applicative diathesis.
+This concept of a preferred prepositional role is highly reminiscent of the notion 'governed prepositions' as defined in [@sec:prepositions-identifying-governed-prepositions].
+However, the current set of examples does not suggest any clear connection between the two concepts.

 ::: ex
 - Ich rede über dein Benehmen. \